 - The Northern California Group Psychotherapy Society

-Ilene is the California Marriage and Family Therapists 2012 Educational Foundation Award Winner.
+Ilene is the winner of the California Marriage and Family Therapy Education Foundation Award (2012).

 About Ilene – Excerpted from the UC Berkeley English Department: